The Ghana Girl Guides Association: Ananse (Brownies) Guides

-An Ananse is a member of a Guiding organization for girls aged seven years old to nine years old.
+An Ananse is a member of a Guiding organization for girls aged seven years old to ten years old.

 Brownies were first organized by Lord Baden-Powell in 1914, to complete the range of age groups for girls in Scouting.
 They were first run as the youngest group in the Guide Association by Agnes Baden-Powell, Lord Baden-Powell's younger sister.
 In 1918 his wife Lady Olave Baden-Powell took over the responsibility for the Girl Guides and thus for Brownies.

 The Brownies Motto: “Always Ready to Help”.